Kussie/LiFxAmbientLights/README.md

 # LiFxAmbientLights

 My very first Java app, an ambient light for LiFx.
+Fair warning the code is extremely sloppy, i did this app purely as a learning project and had absolutely no Java experience before i attempted this.

 ### Basic Info